zeroalphat/TEE-PA/README.md

 # TEE-PA

-This repository contains a prototype of the TEE-PA which will be presented at IEEE Access.
+This repository contains a prototype of the TEE-PA which is presented at IEEE Access.

-For all technical details, please refer to out paper.
+For all technical details, please refer to [our paper](https://ieeexplore.ieee.org/document/10436677).

 ## Evaluation Platform